 The Master's in Telecommunications Program (ENTS) offers students a unique opportunity to engage in cross-disciplinary coursework in telecommunications.
 It combines rigorous technical education with invaluable business insight and entrepreneurial skills.
 The program is run jointly by the Electrical and Computer Engineering Department and the Robert H. Smith School of Business at the University of Maryland and offers a Master of Science in Telecommunications degree.
 The program may be pursued either full-time or part-time.
 Most courses are scheduled in the evening to suit working professionals, while some courses additionally offer daytime sections.

 Entering students typically hold a bachelor’s degree in a technical field (engineering, computer science, etc.).
 Applicants must also submit a personal statement and three letters of recommendation.
 International applicants will also need to show a proof of English proficiency by taking the TOEFL or the IELTS exam and report their scores.
 To prepare your application, please review the detailed admissions requirements.

 Once admitted, students undertake a program of study including 30-credits of course work (typically consisting of 10 three-credit courses) and a scholarly paper.
 Specific information on the degree requirements is available here.

 The ENTS curriculum is comprised of technical core courses, business core courses, and elective courses.
-Technical courses focus on wireless communications, computer networking and cyber-security.
+Technical courses focus on wireless communications, computer networking, cyber-security, and computing with special emphasis on Linux system administration, server virtualization, algorithms and data structures, data mining and machine learning.
 The business courses cover the areas of economics, marketing, management, finance and entrepreneurship.
 A comprehensive list of courses and descriptions can be found here.
 For the most recent course offerings and schedule, please refer to the Schedule of Classes.